 Myeongdong is mainly full of trendy clothes shops for young people while Sincheon is more focused on bars and restaurants (and dodgy looking motels).
 Gangnam is a business area lined with shining office buildings (and cool Media Poles).
 If you only have time to visit one, go to Myeongdong – it’s by far the most interesting and a fascinating area to people watch (if you know any other good spots please leave a comment).

-UNIQLO (from Japan) seem to have new stores appearing all over the place – one just opened near me in Coastal City and for a foreign label they’re quite reasonably priced.
+UNIQLO (from Japan) seem to have new stores appearing all over the place – one just opened near me in Coastal City and for a foreign brand, they’re quite reasonably priced.
 The shot above was taken outside the COEX mall in Jamsil.

-If the lights get a bit much for you there still exist a few sanctuaries of calm and tranquility within the megalopolis.
-Bongeun-sa temple exists in sort of temporal warp between ancient and modern Korea, nestling between countless high-rise offices and shops.
+If the lights get a bit much for you there still exist a few sanctuaries of calm and tranquillity within the megalopolis.
+Bongeun-sa temple exists in a sort of temporal warp between ancient and modern Korea, nestling between countless high-rise offices and shops.
 It’s amazing its managed to survive the onslaught of construction and is the perfect oasis to take a moment to relax and reflect on a warm evening.

 Whist sitting here listening to the chanting of the monks I thought back over previous trips to Korea – it was my fourth time in South Korea and whilst I doubt I’ll be returning again for a while my memories are the best souvenir with my blog a visual reminder of the great experiences and wonderful places visited.
 A strangely fitting ending to the best episode yet.